 When do you serve remoulade?

 You can serve this homemade remoulade as a dip or spread for seafood like fish, shrimp, or crab (crab cakes - SO GOOD!), french fries, burgers, roast beef, and even chicken and turkey or as a dressing on salads.
 It's especially good as a drizzle over these shrimp and avocado bites, but it's also poured over hard boiled eggs for a cheap but filling meal.
 Remoulade sauce is a really versatile condiment used today throughout the world.

-What you'll need to make homemade Cajun remoulade sauce
+What you'll need to make the best homemade Cajun remoulade sauce recipe

 This recipe is very simple with only one step, and the materials required are minimal.
 I used a citrus juicer for the lemon juice, although you could probably squeeze it by hand if you're in a pinch, and I used my zester to get the lemon zest.
 I don't know of any way around using a zester or a microplane grater.
 The holes in a traditional grater are too big, and a vegetable peeler will get long strips rather than tiny pieces of the zest.